Eynsford: Eynsford Baptist Church

 In 1775, A Baptist preacher, Mr J. Morris, opened his house in Eynsford for the preaching of the Gospel.
 This was the beginning of a Baptist community, which grew despite opposition from the established church.
 In 1802, it is recorded in the history of the church that when Mr Rogers came to be pastor "great difficulty was experienced in obtaining lodgings for the young Minister, that at one time the prejudice against a Baptist Minister was so strong that the people with whom he lodged had notice to quit their house unless he left, and it was with the greatest difficulty he secured a house when he married."

 The first building was completed in 1806, giving way to the present enlarged building in 1906.

-The current pastor is the Rev. Joel Schofield.

 Transport

 Rail

 Eynsford station provides the village with National Rail services to London Blackfriars via Catford and to Sevenoaks.

 Buses

 Eynsford is served by Go-Coach route 2 to Sevenoaks and Swanley, with limited journeys on Mondays through Saturdays.